Info Agency Main Banner Content

 Step 1: Obtain an addiction treatment services provider, regular certification and sub-acute facility certification from DMHA.

 The first step in the process is to be certified as an addiction treatment services provider, regular certification and residential sub-acute facility by DMHA.
 Facilities licensed as Department of Child Services (DCS) child care institutions or private secure care institutions need to have addiction treatment services provider, regular certification, not sub-acute facility certification.
-If you need to apply, click here for a list of documents needed to apply, click here to go to the forms and click here to complete the application for ASAM designation.
+If you need to apply, click here for a list of documents needed to apply, click here to go to the forms.

 Step 2: Obtain an ASAM designation from DMHA.